-- Once clicked, your name will below in the list below “Registered Volunteer.”
+- Once registered, your name will appear below in the list of “Registered Volunteers”.

 Can’t make a shift?

-SWITCH is always looking to update our mentor testimonials for use in our Annual Report and promotional documents.
-Testimonials could include statements about: what SWITCH means to you, how SWITCH has impacted your life (professionally, academically, personally, etc), what you have learned and/or experienced while at SWITCH, or anything else that you’d like to say…
+SWITCH is always looking to update our mentor testimonials for use in our Annual Reports and promotional documents.
+Testimonials could include statements about: what SWITCH means to you, how SWITCH has impacted your life (professionally, academically, personally, etc), what you have learned and/or experienced while at SWITCH, or anything else that you’d like to say.

-If you would like to provide a testimonial, please email email@example.com and indicate that you are a mentor as well as if you’d like your name to be included with your statement or if you’d prefer it to say “anonymous”.
+If you would like to provide a testimonial, please email email@example.com and indicate that you are a mentor, as well as if you’d like your name to be included with your statement or if you’d prefer to stay anonymous.